Achieving AWGN Channel Capacity With Lattice Gaussian Coding: Lattice Gaussian Coding And Error Probability

 Now we describe the proposed coding scheme based on the lattice Gaussian distribution for the AWGN channel with power constraint $P$.
-The SNR is given by $\SNR = P/\sigma^2$ for noise variance $\sigma^2$.
+The SNR is defined by $\SNR = P/\sigma_w^2$ for noise variance $\sigma_w^2$.
 Let $L$ be an AWGN-good lattice of dimension $n_L$.
 For the sake of generality, let the codebook be $L-\mathbf{c}$, where $\mathbf{c}$ is a proper shift as is often the case for various reasons in practice \cite{Forney00}.
-The encoder maps the information bits to points in $L-\mathbf{c}$, which obey the lattice Gaussian distribution $D_{L-\mathbf{c},\sigma_0}$:
+The encoder maps the information bits to points in $L-\mathbf{c}$, which obey the lattice Gaussian distribution $D_{L-\mathbf{c},\sigma_s}$:

 We assume the flatness factor is small, under certain conditions to be made precise in the following.
-Particularly, this means that the transmission power of this scheme $P\rightarrow \sigma_0^2$.
+Particularly, this means that the transmission power $P$ of this scheme tends to the variance $\sigma_s^2$.

-Since the lattice points are not equally probable a priori in the lattice Gaussian signaling, we will use maximum-a-posteriori (MAP) decoding.
-The following connection was proven in \cite{LLBS_12} for the special case $\mathbf{c}=0$.
-For completeness, we extend the proof to the general case.
+Since the lattice points are not equally probable a priori in the lattice Gaussian coding, we will use maximum-a-posteriori (MAP) decoding.
+The following connection with MMSE was proven in \cite{LLBS_12} for the case $\mathbf{c}=0$.
+For completeness, we give the proof for the general case.